Specula app icon

 3 · Align to the sample

-Hit auto-align on any non-A slot: Specula runs decimated cross-correlation against slot A, finds the best sample offset, and applies it, as long as the takes start within about 5 seconds of each other in either direction.
+Hit auto-align on any non-A slot: Specula cross-correlates against slot A in two passes, a decimated pass to locate the offset coarsely and a full-rate pass to land on the exact sample, then applies it, as long as the takes start within about 5 seconds of each other in either direction.
 For the last sample, the ±1 sample and ±1 ms buttons time-shift the slot, and the offset and gain readouts are editable fields with ↺ reset buttons: type the value you want and hit Return.
 The current offset shows in samples next to the buttons.

 4 · Listen to the difference